yogeshmpandey/yogeshmpandey.github.io/_posts/2024/2024-11-11-a-day-in-pushkar.md

 <img src="https://i.imgur.com/8gqnAto.jpg" alt="A Day in Pushkar">
 > Cozy cafe in Pushkar

-After travelling around the lake and back, we stuffed ourself up with the special Malai Rabri after Dinner.
-Next morning we woke up early and went to a uphill short hike to Gayatri Mata Mandir.
-Pushkar is a very walkable city that helped in going to the temple top with much hassle.
-In the early morning the City was same like any other city, children dressed up for the school, milkman delivering the milk and etc etc. After walking some 2 kms, the path took a straight uphill route.
-The route was good, surrounded by melodious sound of peacocks in the desert forest.
+The next morning, we woke up early for a short hike to the Gayatri Mata Mandir.
+Pushkar is very walkable, which made reaching the temple straightforward and enjoyable.
+The city was coming to life with familiar morning routines—children heading to school, milkmen delivering milk, and vendors setting up for the day.
+After about 2 kilometers, the trail led us straight uphill through a peaceful desert forest filled with the melodic calls of peacocks.

 <img src="https://i.imgur.com/xJyWm5G.jpg" alt="A Day in Pushkar">
 >One of many peacocks, that I found on my way to the hill top